Is It Worth Paying Someone to Build a Website in 2026?

 - Can you get a professional website without hiring anyone?

 - Yes.
-AI website generators now create a complete, done-for-you website in minutes.
-With Expert Built, the website is included when you start hosting, so your only cost is the hosting itself rather than a separate build fee of several thousand dollars.
+AI website builders now make a professional website for you.
+With Expert Built, you describe your business and it turns your description into a detailed prompt that an AI website builder uses to make your website, so it comes out tailored to you, not generic.
+Expert Built is free, so your only cost is hosting rather than a separate build fee of several thousand dollars.

 - Is it cheaper to build a website yourself?

 - Doing it yourself on a drag-and-drop builder costs less upfront, usually $17 to $50 per month, but it trades money for your time.
 The blank page, the layout, and the copy are all on you.
-A done-for-you generator removes that work while keeping the cost close to plain hosting.
+Expert Built removes that work by turning your answers into a detailed prompt for an AI website builder, while keeping your cost close to plain hosting.

 - What does a website cost per year after it is built?